A Randomized Method for Simulating Lindblad Equations and Thermal State Preparation: Applications in Quantum Gibbs Sampling

-The proof is deferred to Appendix \ref{proof-fast-mixing}. \eqref{pauli} implies that the diagonal part of the dynamic is driven by a Pauli master equation that describes a classical metropolis-hasting algorithm on the spectrum domain; \eqref{coherence} implies each the non-diagonal entry $\ket{\psi_i}\bra{\psi_j}$ is an eigenstate of the dynamic and the coefficient decays exponentially with an exponent depending on the spectral structure.
-Combining the two parts, we obtain the thermalization of the Davies generator. \paragraph*{Fast Mixing for Random Hamiltonian} We demonstrate that our construction \eqref{lindblad} thermalizes fast in the regime where the spectral density of the Hamiltonian approximately follows the semicircular law:
+The proof is deferred to Appendix \ref{proof-fast-mixing}.
+Equation \eqref{pauli} shows that the diagonal part of the dynamics is governed by a Pauli master equation, which corresponds to a classical Metropolis-Hastings algorithm on the spectrum domain.
+Meanwhile, \eqref{coherencef} indicates that each off-diagonal entry $\ket{\psi_i}\bra{\psi_j}$ is an eigenstate of the dynamics, with its coefficient decaying exponentially at a rate determined by the spectral structure of $H$ and the function $\gamma$.

-This includes the cases in which the Hamiltonian is sampled from a general class of random ensembles.
-An example is the independent sum of random Pauli strings considered in \cite{chifang2023sparse}
+Since the equations \eqref{pauli}-\eqref{coherencef} for a given $\gamma$ depend only on the eigenvalues of the Hamiltonian, the system's spectrum fully determines the mixing time of the random Davies generator.
+In particular, we show that {when $\gamma$ is defined using the Metropolis transition rate}, the spectral gap of $\bar{\mc{L}}$ is lower-bounded by the density of low-energy states of $H$.